 WiFi calling doesn't cost anything extra, but you may be billed for calls depending on your cellular plan.
 That's because WiFi calls are treated as if you were placing a cellular call from the U.S. Whatever rates and fees apply to your regular cellular calls will also apply to your WiFi calls, including deducting call minutes from your monthly allotment, if you don't have an unlimited plan, and fees made to international numbers.

 WiFi calling is perfect for overseas travelers because there’s typically no roaming or international charge for making calls or sending texts back home.
 And many carriers' plans include free calling to Canada and Mexico.
 Keep in mind, though, that you will be charged an international rate based on your international calling plan if you call an international line using your U.S.-based smartphone.
-And, WiFi calling isn’t supported in some countries, including Australia, China, Cuba, North Korea, India, Iran, Singapore, Sudan and Syria.
+And, WiFi calling isn’t supported in some countries, including China, Cuba, and North Korea.

 Need to set up an Android phone for WiFi calling?
 Check out our story on How to Use WiFi Calling on Your Android Phone.

-[Image credit: woman talking on cellphone in coffee shop via Shutterstock]
+[Image credit: woman talking on cellphone in coffee shop via BigStockPhoto]